-All three parts of the core—extended essay, theory of knowledge and creativity, action, service—are compulsory for an IB Diploma and are central to the philosophy of the Diploma Program
+All three parts of the IB program's core—extended essay, theory of knowledge and creativity, action, service—are compulsory for an IB Diploma and are central to the philosophy of the Diploma Program

 International Baccalaureate at UNIS

 All students are counseled by a team including teachers, team leaders, guidance counselor, college counselor, IB coordinator, advisors, and the high school principal, to arrive at a selection of subjects that best suits their needs.
 Students at UNIS choose from a wide variety of IB courses.

 All UNIS students are International Baccalaureate (IB) candidates.
 Students take the IB Course Program consisting of individual IB courses and sit IB exams in these courses, or they take the IB Diploma Program as described below.
 Students who are selected for IB courses should demonstrate significant academic achievement and a high level of motivation and commitment.